 BEST CHEF

-After working as head chef Ben McKellar’s The Gingerman group, Mothersill went on to oversee the food of Raz Helalat’s Black Rock Restaurants group, opening The Salt Room in Brighton and the London branch of The Coal Shed.
+Dave Mothersill has been known and respected on the Brighton scene for many years.
+After working as head chef at The Gingerman group, he went on to oversee the food of the Black Rock Restaurants, opening The Salt Room in Brighton and the London branch of The Coal Shed.

-After returning to work for McKellar as head chef of The Gingerman, Mothersill opened Furna, his first restaurant as chef patron, in late 2022.
-The Michelin Guide praised Mothersill for his ‘precisely crafted dishes’ while the Good Food Guide described the menus at Furna as ‘epic’ with every course delivering ‘vivid flavours, on-point cooking and artful presentation’.
+In late 2022, he finally opened his first restaurant, Furna, which has won this year’s Best Restaurant and Best Fine Dining awards and consistently wows diners with its inventive, beautifully presented seasonal cooking.
+The Michelin Guide has praised Mothersill for his ‘precisely crafted dishes’, while the Good Food Guide describes the menus at Furna as ‘epic’ with every course delivering ‘vivid flavours, on-point cooking and artful presentation’.

-Duncan Ray was part of the original kitchen brigade at Heston Blumenthal’s world famous The Fat Duck.
-He also worked at the three Michelin starred Georges Blanc restaurant in France and Michelin starred restaurants in the UK including Lettonie and L’Ortolan.
+Duncan Ray has a hell of a CV.
+He was part of the original kitchen brigade at Heston Blumenthal’s The Fat Duck, and also worked at the three Michelin starred Georges Blanc restaurant in France, as well as Michelin starred restaurants in the UK, including Lettonie and L’Ortolan.

-The restaurant has received rave reviews in the national press with The Telegraph saying Ray ‘is in the business of very successfully making fish taste its finest.
-Everything we ate was both perfectly and delicately realised’ while the Financial Times said Chef Duncan Ray has developed a sure style and unimpeachable craft skills.
-The restaurant holds three AA rosettes and is rated ‘Very Good’ by The Good Food Guide. ,
+‘is in the business of very successfully making fish taste its finest.
+Everything we ate was both perfectly and delicately realised’, while the Financial Times described him as having developed a ‘sure style and unimpeachable craft skills’.
+The restaurant holds three AA rosettes and is rated ‘Very Good’ by The Good Food Guide.

 Previous